zardoy/piano-tiles/README.md

 | ▢         | X           | 3    |
 | △         | Y           | 4    |

 Keyboard layout is also supported.
-Use numbers or ASDF keys.
+Use numbers or OSU keymap (DF JK) keys.

 ## Start Locally